 While Bradley Smokers are designed for consistent performance, smoking remains a hands-on process.
 Checking on your food periodically allows you to maintain the best smoking temperature and adjust the smoker as needed for optimal results.
 This ensures your delicious smoked creation gets the perfect amount of smoke for incredible flavor.

-Bradley Smoker is the only unit available that produces clean smoke.
+Bradley Smoker is the only unit available that produces pure smoke.
 Other electric smoker units on the market will continue to let the wood or sawdust burn until it is removed and replaced, resulting in dirty smoke.
 Taste the difference when you use one of our electric food smokers and Bradley Bisquettes to create your next recipe.